 Thank you for visiting our website www.sirjamessmiths.cornwall.sch.uk (the Site).
 This Policy set outs the basis on which any personal data provided to us by you, or received by us from third parties, will be used by us.

 Please read this Policy carefully and ensure that you understand our rights and responsibilities under it.

-We are Sir James Smith’s Community School whose offices are at Dark Lane, Camelford, Cornwall PL32 9UJ.
-We are the data controller of personal data provided to us and are registered as a data controller with the ICO under registration number Z5191825.
+We are Sir James Smith’s School, part of North Cornwall Learning Trust, whose offices are at Dark Lane, Camelford, Cornwall PL32 9UJ.
+We are the data controller of personal data provided to us and are registered as a data controller with the ICO under registration number A8418048.